qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

     - Type of Event
     - Occurrence Time of Event
     - Warning and Danger Stage of Event

+  - _Then, the information stored in the database is provided to the administrator's PC monitor or application in the form of text, image, graph, etc._ <br/>

+  - _Through this, administrator can check the situation in real time anywhere, not limited to places, and respond quickly to problems in the site._ <br/> <br/> <br/>

 --------------------------
 ### 💻 S/W Development Environment
 <p>